-Luckily for us lawyers remain quite traditional and also somewhat cautious.
+Even in this fast-paced digital age lawyers remain quite traditional and also somewhat cautious.
 They often prefer a third party between themselves and a prospective employer until they are sure they are interested in a role.
-We are also able to offer a choice of roles and, more than most, they appreciate the role of a trusted advisor when dealing with potentially life-changing decisions.
+They are also usually busy and we can spend the time to make the inquiries and offer a choice of roles.
+More than most, they appreciate the role of a trusted advisor when dealing with potentially life-changing decisions.

 For more passive job-seekers the mantra is simple – keep in touch.
 The biggest complaint from candidates dealing with recruiters is that they don’t keep in touch and so to us the solution is obvious – keep in touch!